ciribob/DCS-CTLD/README.md

 Load the CTLD a few seconds after MIST using a second trigger with a "TIME MORE" and a DO SCRIPT of CTLD.lua.

-You will also need to load in the beacon.ogg sound file for Radio beacon homing.
-This can be done by adding a second action of Sound To Country.
+You will also need to load in **both** the **beacon.ogg** sound file and the **beaconsilent.ogg** for Radio beacon homing.
+This can be done by adding a two Sound To Country actions.
 Pick an unused country, like Australia so no one actually hears the audio when joining at the start of the mission.
-If you don't add the Audio file, radio beacons will not work.
+If you don't add the **two** Audio files, radio beacons will not work.
 Make sure not to rename the file as well.

 An error will be shown if MIST isn't loaded first.